Search This Site

 Anyone reading this is probably already a fan of the show, but if not I should warn you that some of what follows could be considered spoilers by most people.
 I'll try to limit them and I do not think they will ruin it for anyone who has yet to see the show.
 I would hope that what I have to say will pique your interest enough to buy the DVD set, and believe me when I say the fact that The Templeton Gate will benefit if you use our link to amazon.com is the least reason for me doing this review.
 I don't care where you purchase it, I just think you should!

 The success of this release has hopefully made it apparent to FOX that they mishandled the show.
-At last report it has sold upwards of a half a million units, and has rarely dropped out of the top 100 sellers on amazon since its release.
-(It shot back up to as high as #2 recenlty, with the release of the Serenity trailer and several rough-cut screenings).
+At last report it has sold upwards of a half a million units, and has rarely dropped out of the top 100 sellers on amazon.com since its release.
+It shot back up to as high as #2 with the release of the Serenity trailer and several rough-cut screenings.
 I don't have access to other information but I would guess this is almost unprecedented in the annals of video release, for a show that did not even complete an entire season to not only get a DVD release this soon, but obviously be in very high demand.
 Early March '04 saw the announcement that Universal Pictures had greenlighted "Serenity," the theatrical continuation of the show (filming began on June 3).
 If that is successful as well (and I have no doubt it will be, considering it is budgeted at a very reasonable $35 million [or is it 50 mil?]) we may be lucky enough for it to become an ongoing film franchise, or else it could return as a weekly series, or both.
+[Hey, I can still dream can't I?]

 In any case, Firefly is one of my favorites of recent years, and having purchased the DVDs myself, I am much in the mood of spreading the word about this great show.
-I regret not having done a page on Firefly before this, but I was stupid and did not tape any of the shows when they were aired (I was going to do that when they were repeated, but that never happened), thus I did not have a chance to review them for a better feel for the show.
+I regret not having done a page on Firefly before this, but I failed to tape all the episodes, or some of them were damaged.
+I was going to tape them again, hopefully in the proper order, when they were repeated, but that never happened.
+Thus I did not have a chance to rewatch it all until the DVDs.
 I've watched each episode numerous times since early December and have not tired of it yet, in fact I think it gets better with repeat viewings.
 Frequent visitors to this site will know I am a big Babylon 5 fan, and I have stated in the past it was the best SF to ever appear on television.
 I have now changed my mind, and sorely wish Firefly had had the opportunity to develop its storylines in its initial release.

 Firefly is set about 500 years into our future, as humanity is in a pioneering growth phase, moving out to terraform and colonize various planets and moons (since "Earth-That-Was" has apparently been abandoned).
 Because of this pioneer aspect to the story Whedon gave the show a Western flavor, and quite appropriately in my opinion.
 Just as in segments of Heinlein's Time Enough for Love, it is logical to assume that sparsely settled planets would not have the infrastructure to support advanced technologies, and thus would be forced to rely on basic tools and machinery easliy repaired, as well as on animal labor.